 Sometimes, a riflescope isn’t enough.
 You need to have a scope with rangefinder included when you buy it.
 With that said, this list isn’t a mix between riflescopes with rangefinders and standalone rangefinders that you can pair up with multiple models of riflescopes from the same manufacturer.
 This is instead about riflescopes that include rangefinders altogether; the rangefinder isn’t a separate device that’s sold separately.
 The rangefinder should be part of the scope’s specs and should be exclusively included with the scope as part of its many features (like having a laser sight and whatnot).
 Read on for our list of the best rangefinder scope available to buy today…

-The 8 Best Rifle Scopes with Rangefinders
+The 8 Best Rangefinder Scopes For Your Rifle

 #1 Scope with Rangefinder: The laser rangefinder of the Bushnell Laser Rangefinder Mil-Dot Reticle Riflescope, 4-12x 42mm with coated multi-optics and magnesium body gives you quite the edge in finding your range when shooting game from far away.
 It also gives you a good idea of your abilities and limits.
 The rangefinder indicates the ranges you shoot at in objective numerical values.
 Therefore, the more you use it, the more aware you are of what distance you shoot at best.

 It could be a 100 yards or 500 yards.
 Maybe you’re even a good enough marksman to shoot at 1,000 yards with all the requisite windage, elevation, and MOA adjustments you need to make.
 Long story short, the rangefinder is quite handy at analyzing how good you are at certain ranges, so if it’s a range that’s out of your league or you’re not good at, you can stay away from it.
 That’s what Bushnell Laser Rangefinder Mil-Dot Reticle Riflescope brings to the table, plus it has scan and standard modes to boot!

 This is another laser rangefinder riflescope that’s a great buy if only because every spec and feature that the Nikon M-223 2.5-10×40 Riflescope has is present to further ensure optimum usage of the Laser IRT.
 The rangefinder of Nikon is calibrated to yardage, so if you’re comfortable with that unit of measure, then Nikon M-223 is for you.
 It also features monarch-quality glass and a great laser range.

 It’s one of the most accurate riflescopes you’ll ever get because of the perfect laser beam rangefinder and laser rangefinder tandem that’s further bolstered by accuracy-improving specs like the smooth zoom transition, the BDC 600 reticle that’s developed specifically for the 55-grain polymer tip bullet (at approximately 3240 FPS) and the trajectory of the .223 Rem 5.56 NATO round, and its low-profile mounting system that secures your scope on the rifle tightly.
 What’s not to like about Nikon?

 The great thing about Burris that sets it apart from its fellow laser-equipped rangefinder scopes like Nikon M-223 and Bushnell Laser Rangefinder is its auto aimpoint feature that you can’t find in any other rangefinder scope out there.
 The Burrs scope and its Eliminator III Laser Rangefinder do work in tandem in order to ensure superb accuracy every time.
 This cooperative means of riflescope shooting is made more effective by auto aimpoint.

 Essentially, Eliminator’s auto aimpoint calculation that’s based upon range (plus its X96 reticle that determines wind hold-off) gives you a more accurate (down to the last digit) assessment of how far away a given target is, thus the scope actually assists you in making a better shot rather than depending on your marksman skills to improve your accuracy.
 It’s a unique feature that makes the task of judging distance a lot easier than with other so-called precision rangefinder devices.
 It doesn’t hurt that Burris has a good price range of about $1,500.

 The ANS Optical 3-9x50EGB Triple Duty Illuminated Shortscope Hunting Tactical Riflescope Rangefinder with Pair Mount has quite a lot of specs to spare, if its full title is anything to go by.
 It’s an illuminated hunting tactical riflescope with 3x to 9x (normal) magnification that covers all your long-range hunting needs so you won’t have to deal with parallax and smaller exit pupil when everything is said and done.
 What’s more, the rangefinder is designed right into the scope, so you have easy access of it because it’s been developed in such a way that the rangefinder and the riflescope has become one device.
 The great thing about laser-type rangefinders like this one is the easiness of deciphering them, especially when compared to reticle rangefinders.
 This is one of the most readable rangefinder scopes you can ever get your hands on, making it a worthwhile companion while hunting small game or target practice.

 This riflescope and rangefinder in one is able to separate itself from the rest of the rangefinder scopes with decent to premium specs like its 4x to 12x magnification (even better than the one offered by the ANS Optical Hunting Tactical Riflescope, although ANS has the better objective lens size) and a 42-millimeter objective lens.
 It has additional specs not found in other scopes like its propriety bullet-drop compensator.

 You can now shoot with flawless and lethal precision with the Yardage 4–12x 42mm Pro Riflescope thanks to its laser rangefinder that has a display of the exact distance of your target (right down to the last digit) plus a bullet-drop turret that eliminates the tediousness and accuracy-diminishing task of holdover guesswork.
 Everything has a gauge and a measure, thus you have better control of everything and know when and how to make the perfect shot in light of all that info that’s available at the push of a button.

 The Ledsniper HOT Scope 3-9×32 EG Riflescope Red and Green Illuminated Rangefinder Reticle Shotgun Air Hunting Rifle Scope has quite a lot of applications, plus it even comes with a one-year warranty to boot.
 That means it’s not only filled to the brim with quality specs that make it more than just your ordinary rangefinder scope; you can also get it replaced within 12 months in case it malfunctions within that time.

 The Ledsniper HOT Scope (with decent 3x to 9x magnification, although it has a smaller 32-millimeter objective lens) is a gift that keeps on giving.
 It has a tactical rangefinder reticle, which might be confusing to novices but brings its price point down by leaps and bounds compared to its laser counterparts.
 It also has a wide field of view, matte black finish, ensured shockproof body, and precision engineering on its illuminated rangefinder that allows it to work together with your HOT scope to deliver higher hit percentages, accuracy, and shooting speed.

 The Monstrum Tactical 3-9×32 AO Rifle Scope is another reticle-based rangefinder scope.
 If you wish to have a rangefinder that’s more cost-effective and affordable than the easier-to-use but exorbitantly expensive laser rangefinder, then the one offered by Monstrum is a good pick.
 You can target various game and targets at 300 yards and beyond with this particular scope, plus the illumination of the reticle is perfectly adjustable.

 You can also adjust the objective lens so that you can get a sharper focus on whatever it is you’re targeting.
 At higher magnifications, you’ll have to deal with parallax.
 It’s not as bad with 500-yarder long-range scopes that go beyond the 9x limit, but parallax sometimes happens at 9x as well, so it’s quite handy to have.
 The markings of your reticle rangefinder should serve as your main means of estimating range and bullet drop compensation, plus this rangefinder type is more durable than the average laser rangefinder.

 The main claim to fame that the Ultimate Arms Gear scope has over the likes of Monstrum and Ledsniper is its better specs.
 It features higher magnification levels of 10x to 40x plus it has a bigger 50-millimeter objective lens to compensate for its long-range zooming capabilities that reduce light transmission the higher to goes.
 Ergo, it’s a scope reserved for the experienced marksman.

 This is because a long-range scope usually faces more recurring parallax issues and expert windage and elevation adjustments.
 Of course, it helps a lot that it has an Illuminated Tactical AOE Rangefinder.
 No, it’s not better than a laser rangefinder and some hunters might feel like at that high a magnification, it should have a laser rangefinder rather than a reticle rangefinder.
 However, the fact that it’s priced at $100 for something long range makes it more than just a good deal.
 It’s the ultimate bargain.